MadhavSahi/FullStack-JavaScript-2022-23/React_Projects/react-todo/README.md

 - Learnt about how to add any HTML and CSS based on our logic.
 - Used concept of React States to define and update variables.
 - Learnt about how to handle multiple functionality inside ReactJS project.
+- Learnt how to delete a particular ToDo item and how to delete all the ToDos at once.

 <br>